Make sure your students aren’t hungry during school time.

 Schedule a healthy mid-morning snack time.

 To combat the tummy rumbles before they start, be sure to schedule a healthy snack time sometime during the mid-morning.
 We have our snack time around 10:30.
 I have a list of snack choices on our cupboard door.
-My kiddos have a snack time scheduled so they know when to go and get a snack for themselves.
+I schedule a snack time, so they know when to go and get a snack for themselves.
 My little ones must have their snack at the kitchen table.
 My older ones can take their snack to their work area and keep on working.

 What are some ideas for snacks?